-6.1 Service Feedback, Engagement and Co-production
+6.1 Service Feedback, Engagement and Co-Production

-Engagement and co-production with stakeholders must be a core principle within the Infection Prevention Control Service.
-Engagement and co-production must be embedded within the service practice to ensure that stakeholders and relevant individuals feel valued and listened to.
+Engagement and co-production with stakeholders (particularly Patient engagement and co-production) must be a core principle within the TB Nursing Service.
+Engagement and co-production must be embedded within the service practice to ensure that Patients and relevant organisations feel valued and listened to.
 The Provider must demonstrate how engagement and co-production has contributed to service development and improvement.
-The Provider must engage with stakeholders as follows:
+The Provider must engage with Patients but particularly stakeholder organisations as follows: